-Real estate management is the administration, operation, marketing, maintenance, and financial oversight of a property in order to achieve the objectives of the property's owner.
-It is a service business, and as such, managers work closely with both the owners of the properties they manage and the tenants and residents who reside and work within these properties.
+Real estate management is the administration, operation, marketing, maintenance, and financial oversight of a property to achieve the objectives of the property's owner.
+It's a service business where managers work closely with both the owners of the properties they manage and the tenants and residents who reside and work within these properties.